JuanJS117/MesoscopicModel/README.md

 ### 5. Editing the code

 Current version of the model works with in-code parameters, so if you want to modify any of them, you must edit 'constants.jl' module.
 Any text editor will suit for this purpose; however, here we recommend using Atom.
 You can download Atom from [here](https://atom.io).
+As a hackable editor, you can install several packages that will let you work with Julia codes, and even test and debug them directly on Atom.
+The basic packages required to comfortably work with Julia in Atom are:

+* **language-julia.** This package provides support for Julia codes, including syntax highlighting and snippets for common Julia keywords.
+* **julia-client.** Boots Julia from inside Atom, providing autocompletion and evaluation within the editor.
+* **ink.** Provides generic UI components for building IDEs in Atom.
+* **uber-juno.** Sets up Juno IDE, a Julia environment to run Julia code interactively within Atom.

+Install these packages in Atom looking for them in `Preferences -> Packages`, and be sure to keep them updated.
+You may probably need to restart Atom after installing them.

+Atom is just an option, and the one we chose to work with the model.
 However, feel free to read and edit the code in whatever way you feel more comfortable with.
-Jupyter Notebook is another recommended way of playing with the code.
+Jupyter Notebook is another recommended editor.
+[Here](https://datatofish.com/add-julia-to-jupyter/) you can find a tutorial to setup Julia in Jupyter Notebook, and run Julia code within it.

 ### 6. Future work